microphonon/BME280/README.md

  <p><b>BME280.h</b>    Library of 6 functions to extract and process data from the BME280 sensor using
 	the SPI protocol.
 Modify registers ctrl_hum, ctrl_meas, and config as needed.
-Consult the BME280 device documentation.
+Consult the BME280 data sheet.